pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

 ## Creating the SAML Application

-1. In the [administrator console](https://admin.google.com/) for your G Suite domain, open the flyout menu in the upper-left corner and choose **Apps &gt; Web and mobile apps**.
+1. In the [administrator console](https://admin.google.com/) for your Google Workspace domain, open the flyout menu in the upper-left corner and choose **Apps &gt; Web and mobile apps**.

     ![The Google Workspace console](/images/docs/reference/service/saml-gsuite/gsuite-console.png)